CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 terminal, console, expression, function, call, invoke, argument, parentheses, REPL, evaluate, implementation opaque

-## Notes

-### 💻 Interacting with computers
+## 💻 Interacting with computers

 Modern computers are highly complex devices: it would be too difficult and time-consuming to list all the components that make up a modern computer.
 To begin understanding, we can start with a simple definition of a computer:

 {{<note title="Definition" type="info">}}

-A computer is a device used to store and process data.
-Computers have the capacity to store data through their memory and the ability to change this data through their processing ability.
+A computer is a device used to store and perform operations on data.

 {{</note>}}

-### 🕹️ Using an interface
+## 🕹️ Using an interface

 As a user, we want to interact with computers _without_ understanding how they are built.
 Every day we interact with machines to carry out specific tasks: in most of these cases we have no idea how these machines are designed and constructed.
 It would be impossible to make use of new technology if we had to know how all these machines were built at the same time.